frees-io/freestyle/docs/src/main/tut/docs/play/README.md

 import cats.implicits._
 ```

-And some imports for the _freestyle-play_ module and Play itself:
+And some imports for the _freestyle-http-play_ module and Play itself:

 ```tut:silent
 import freestyle.http.play.implicits._